aks3rd/E-Learning-Tool-/README.md

 # E-Learning-Tool-
 Designed and implemented a tool that help users to drawing and teach them.
-This tool provide various facilities and tool like grouping ,ungrouping element, save/open file,open multiple pages to explain different concept without deleting previous data and concepts.
-Here Available the screen recording feature.

 Tool is build for Math teachers who want to teach maths in a simple and professional manner.